Your Tri-Cities Cancer Center is taking the necessary precautions to ensure patient and staff safety during the COVID-19

 To ensure the safety of our patients from COVID-19, we will:

 - Our Resource Center and Library is now open.
 Before entering the Resource Center/Library, please do the following: Please make sure to wear a mask.
 They are required.
 Please use our hand sanitizer when entering.
 Please ensure you have been screened for symptoms at TCCC or KCHO entrance.
 Please wait for someone to assist you.
 Comfort Packs are available for cancer patients by calling (509) 737-3407!
 They include a blanket, soft hat and a satin pillowcase.
 If you would like to make a donation to continue to support this effort, please use our online giving link: Donate Today!

 - Our facility will not be available to outside groups, visitors, vendors or organizations.
 TCCC cancer conferences will be attended remotely.

 - We will not be utilizing volunteers at this time.

-- Temperature screenings for employees and patients/guests will be taken upon entering one of our available entrances.
+- Temperature screenings for patients/guests will be taken upon entering one of our available entrances.

 - We are unable to accept tokens of appreciation (food, etc.) at this time as they could impact staff or patient health.